Partners & Network

 NetIAS was established in 2004 to enhance dialogue on practices and enable cooperation between institutes.
 Today, it comprises 25 institutions for advanced study across Europe, and the network hosts more than 500 researchers every year for up to one full academic year.

-CAS is also a member of the recently founded NORDIAS, a network of the eight institutes for advanced study in the Nordic Countries.
+CAS is also a member of NordIAS, a network of all eight institutes for advanced study in the Nordic Countries.
+NordIAS was created with the aim of increasing collaborations among the institutes and affiliated fellows and staff.